UV-C and Far UV Light Options

 These units are for commercial spaces that need rapid disinfection.
 They are often on wheels or robotic platforms to move on their own.
 Specialized systems are designed to clean airplanes, hospital rooms and factories.

 They provide extremely rapid disinfection.
-Some models can completely sanitize an area while just moving through, without even stopping.
+Some models can thoroughly sanitize an area while just moving through, without even stopping.

 There are two issues you may have with these systems.
 The first is storage when the unit is not being used.
 They are often large and take up quite a bit of space.
 The second is cost.
 The lowest cost units are about $1,000, with the fully autonomous models for surgical centers costing 20,000 to 40,000 dollars each.